oop-solutions-and-demos/oop1_assignment_linear_equation/README.md

 ### Inputting the coefficients

 Allow the user to input the `a` and `b` coefficients when he/she selects the first menu option.
-Save these values inside variables of type `double` and make sure they are saved between menu switches.
+Save these values inside variables of type `double` and make sure they are not lost or reset between menu switches.
 Remember that you can read doubles using the `Scanner` class by calling the `nextDouble()` method.

 Example after choosing menu option `1`: